Archive for the ‘Sarasota Waterfront’ Category

 This holiday season, we may not find ourselves blanketed with snow but we still know how to create a winter wonderland.
 From garlands to Christmas trees to elaborate model trains, the home becomes a significant setting for all our yuletide festivities.
 As many of us search for the perfect perch to center the tree, we offer a look at some spectacular Manatee, Charlotte, and Sarasota homes for sale with inspiring living rooms – the perfect merry setting for creating many Christmas (and year-round) memories.

-1160 North Casey Key Road, OspreyThe living room in this exquisite 10,125 square foot home is set on 2.5 acres on the exclusive north end of Casey Key.
-It features a stone fireplace and cypress beams that are sure to complement any holiday décor (not to mention the breathtaking water views). (more…)
+Shown 1160 North Casey Key Road, OspreyThe living room in this exquisite 10,125 square foot home is set on 2.5 acres on the exclusive north end of Casey Key, Florida.
+This home may have sold, view all Casey Key homes for sale.
+The home shown 1160 N. Casey Key features a stone fireplace and cypress beams that are sure to complement any holiday décor (not to mention the breathtaking water views). (more…)

 on November 13, 2013